 - Classification – The differences between people are not respected.
 There’s a division of ‘us’ and ‘them’ which can be carried out using stereotypes, or excluding people who are perceived to be different.

 - Symbolisation – This is a visual manifestation of hatred.
 Jews in Nazi Europe were forced to wear yellow stars to show that they were ‘different’.

 - Discrimination – The dominant group denies civil rights or even citizenship to identified groups.
 The 1935 Nuremberg Laws stripped Jews of their German citizenship, made it illegal for them to do many jobs or to marry German non-Jews.

-- Dehumanisation - Those perceived as ‘different’ are treated with no form of human rights or personal dignity.
-During the Genocide in Rwanda, Tutsis were referred to as ‘cockroaches’; the Nazis referred to Jews as ‘vermin’.
+- Dehumanisation – Those perceived as ‘different’ are treated with no form of human rights or personal dignity.
+During the Genocide against the Tutsi in Rwanda, Tutsis were referred to as ‘cockroaches’; the Nazis referred to Jews as ‘vermin’.